BYU–Utah rivalry: Football

-For the first time since 1957, Utah (8–2, 5–1) clinches an outright conference championship; and they do it on the road, in a snowstorm, and against BYU (4–7, 3–3).
+For the first time since 1957, Utah (8–2, 5–1) clinched an outright conference championship; and they did it on the road, in a snowstorm, against BYU (4–7, 3–3).
 Fans who braved the snow and 19 degree temperature were treated to a hard-fought defensive showdown.
-With 8:43 left in the second quarter, Utah's Bryan Borreson kicked a 41-yard field goal to put the Utes up 3–0.
-But that was all the points Utah would get that day...and all they would need.
-The Ute defense held two Cougar QBs to a combined total of 41 yards passing, and only allowed BYU's offense to cross the 50-yard line once the entire game.
-And while the Utah offense was less than stellar itself, it did manage to win the time of possession battle by over 13 minutes.
+With 8:43 left in the second quarter, Utah's Bryan Borreson kicked a 41-yard field goal to put the Utes up 3–0, Utah's only points of the day.
+The Ute defense held two Cougar QBs to a combined total of 41 yards passing and allowed BYU's offense to cross the 50-yard line only once all game.
 It was the first time in 361 straight games that BYU was held scoreless in a game (ending an NCAA record), and the first time in 33 years that they were shut out at home.